TikhonJelvis/website/drafts/Generating-Mazes-with-Inductive-Graphs/index.md

 For something that's supposed to be awkward in functional programming, I think the code is actually pretty neat and easy to follow!

 Since we used the `MonadRandom` class, we can use `edfsR` with any type that provides randomness capabilities.
 This includes `IO`, so we can use it directly from `GHCi`, which is quite nice.
-We could also run it in a purely deterministic way by passing a seed in as an argument if we wanted.
+We could also run it in a purely deterministic way by providing a seed if we wanted.

 </div>
 <div class="content">